 1.6.6 The appointment of an employee to fill a vacant administrative position on an acting basis, normally for a period not to exceed one year, while a search is being conducted for a regular appointee.

 1.6.7 With prior approval, the temporary appointment of a person to a grant-funded position when the individual has been instrumental in the development of the project or is identified by name in the proposal as having unique expertise necessary to the project.
-This temporary appointment may not be continued beyond the period of the grand project, and the individual may not be transferred to any other University appointment without an appropriate search.
+This temporary appointment may not be continued beyond the period of the grant project, and the individual may not be transferred to any other University appointment without an appropriate search.

 Note: To use this option, proposal writers should indicate their intention on the transmittal form and provide a letter of explanation when the proposal is submitted to the Office of Sponsored Programs Administration.
-Those submitting proposals for internal funding that are not reviewed in Sponsored Programs Administration should contact the Office for Equity, Diversity and Global Outreach prior to submitting the proposal.
+Those submitting proposals for internal funding that are not reviewed in Sponsored Programs Administration should contact the Office of the Provost prior to submitting the proposal.

 1.6.8 An externally funded appointment as a broadbanded research professional in a department where the individual has just completed an NDSU graduate degree and the assignment involves continuation of the research used for the individual’s thesis/dissertation.
 This appointment is limited to the period for which funding has been given and normally may not exceed two years.